100% SATISFACTION GUARANTEE

 - John Watson Foster (1836-1917), American military man, journalist and diplomat

-- Mr. Albert C Foster (d.
-1912), aged 37, English Engineering Storekeeper from Southampton, Hampshire who worked aboard the RMS Titanic and died in the sinking
+- Mr. John Foster (d.
+1915), English First Waiter from Totnes, Devon, England, who worked aboard the RMS Lusitania and died in the sinking

 - Library of Congress.
 American and English Genealogies in the Library of Congress.
 Baltimore: Genealogical Publishing, 1967.
 Print.